 Online help for senior posture.

-Our hand picked Posture Stars courses are a great way to improve your posture, without the effort and hassle of going to see a specialist in person.
+Our hand picked Posture Stars courses are a great way to improve your senior posture, without the effort and hassle of going to see a specialist in person.
 You can find them here.
 All our courses are made with you in mind, so you can rest assured they’re made by professionals who know their stuff!

 And finally, there’s always youtube.
 Be careful to find videos that are specially for seniors, don’t go jumping in at the deep end, and watch out for any pushy salesmen.